CLIMADA Documentation#

 make html

-The documentation will be placed in doc/_html.
-Simply open the page doc/_html/index.html with your browser.
+The documentation will be placed in doc/_build/html.
+Simply open the page doc/_build/html/index.html with your browser.

 Updating the Documentation Environment for Readthedocs.org#

 The online documentation is built by readthedocs.org.
-Their servers have a limited capacity, which is typically exceeded by Anaconda when it tries to resolve all dependencies for CLIMADA.
-We therefore provide a dedicated environment with fixed package versions in requirements/env_docs.yml.
+Their servers have a limited capacity.
+In the past, this capacity was exceeded by Anaconda when it tried to resolve all dependencies for CLIMADA.
+We therefore provided a dedicated environment with fixed package versions in requirements/env_docs.yml.
+As of commit 8c66d8e4a4c93225e3a337d8ad69ab09b48278e3, this environment was removed and the online documentation environment is built using the specs in requirements/env_climada.yml.
+If this should fail in the future, revert the changes by 8c66d8e4a4c93225e3a337d8ad69ab09b48278e3 and update the environment specs in requirements/env_docs.yml with the following instructions.

 Follow these instructions: